 Annabelle’s Curse, one of my favorite music festival discoveries at FloydFest and Rooster Walk Music and Arts Festival, has released a new single/video, “You and Me Forever,” that was recorded during the 2018 Bristol Rhythm and Roots Reunion at Classic Recording Studio in the heart of the festival.
 They even invited some friends to stop by and record backing vocals.
 Continue reading

-From the good folks at Rooster Walk Music and Arts Festival:
+This just in from the good folks over at Rooster Walk Music and Arts Festival: